jcoreio/profiler-server/README.md

 Creates an [ExpressJS Router](https://devdocs.io/express/index#express.router) that handles the following routes:

-### `GET /cpu?durationMillis=<integer>`

-Profiles the CPU for `durationMillis` milliseconds, and sends the CPU profile in the response.
-**You must set the timeout of the client request to more than `durationMillis`** or the request will time out.

-If a CPU profile is already in progress, responds with 418.

-### `GET /heap`

-Takes a heap snapshot and sends it in the response.

 ### Options

 - `profiler: Profiler` (**required**) - the profiler to use, for example `require('v8-profiler-next')`